 At the "king" of Route 66, see heartbreaking photos and life-sized depictions of the Dust Bowl refugees at the museum, then eat and sleep in iconic Mother-Road spots.

 Bears, Brew and Trains in Williams, Ariz.

-Williams is a southern gateway to the Grand Canyon and a historic stop on Route 66.
-A wildlife park, scenic train ride, a thrilling zipline adventure, and a peaceful mountain retreat are waiting for you.
+Historic downtown Williams with its vintage Route 66 businesses is one of the Grand Canyon area's best-kept secrets.
+A wildlife park, scenic train ride, a thrilling zipline adventure above Route 66, and a peaceful mountain retreat are waiting for you.

 Bearizona Drive-thru Wildlife Park

 See bears, wolves, buffalo and more in this drive through park among the pine forests of north Arizona.
 60 miles from Grand Canyon's south rim in Williams.